SM 32x100 [2xM8] / N42 - magnetic roller

 In addition to immense strength, neodymium magnets have the following advantages:

-- Key role in modern technologies – find application in hard drives, electric motors, medical devices or other advanced devices.
+- Wide application in advanced technologically fields – are used in hard drives, electric motors, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets: